Project name: Working with Words for Wellbeing

 Digital platform: Digital workshops

-A five-part online course to support, invigorate and develop practice.
-This course is intended for both established practitioners who would like to meet to share good practice, and those who are new to this work and wish to explore their interest.
-The sessions will cover: writing for reflection and mindfulness; poetry in practice and play; holding creative and therapeutic writing spaces, including adaptation for online facilitation; practicalities, pitfalls and protocols; creating a Writing for Wellbeing Manifesto.
-There will be space for shared learning, discussion, resource pooling, and group support.
+Working with Words for Well-being was a five-part online course to support, invigorate and develop practice.
+The course supported both established practitioners who would like to meet to share good practice, and those who are new to this work and wish to explore their interest.
+The sessions covered: writing for reflection and mindfulness; poetry in practice and play; holding creative and therapeutic writing spaces, including adaptation for online facilitation; practicalities, pitfalls and protocols.
+There was space for shared learning, discussion, resource pooling, and group support.
 With contributions from writer and practitioner, Debs Llewellyn, and poet and psychotherapist, Steve Thorp.
+The course is currently undergoing further development.

 Kerry Steed is a practitioner and advocate of writing for wellbeing and in community-engagement.
 She has been privileged to develop projects and to meet and work with individuals and communities both in Wales and beyond the border.
 Kerry toured as an actor-musician before returning to her homeland of Pembrokeshire to follow a call to write; here, having realised the great benefit and potential of writing for wellbeing she shifted the focus of her creative practice to sharing this with others.
 Many practitioners have inspired and been instrumental to her developing practice, she looks forward to meeting more during this course.